Cooling system

 Thermostat

-The thermostat controls the flow of coolant and is collected on the intake manifold.
-Depending on the temperature of the coolant, the wax ball of the thermostat mechanically expands or compresses the mainspring, allowing the flow of coolant.
+The thermostat regulates the flow of coolant and is mounted on the intake manifold.
+Depending on the coolant temperature, the wax bead of the thermostat mechanically stretches or compresses the mainspring, allowing the coolant to flow.

 1. Saddle